Depot Charging: Efficient E-Mobility for Logistics with Smart Charging Management

-The electrification of road freight transport is accelerating.
-A recent study by Fraunhofer ISI and the Öko-Institut, commissioned by Transport & Environment, shows that 87% of truck trips in Germany could already be powered electrically today.
-The reason is simple: most journeys are under 150 kilometers.
+Electrifying road freight is gaining momentum.
+A recent study by Fraunhofer ISI and the Öko-Institut, commissioned by Transport & Environment, shows: 87% of truck trips in Germany could already be electric today.
+Why?
+Because most journeys cover distances under 150 km.

-This means the greatest potential for electric trucks lies in regional transport – exactly where depot charging becomes a highly effective strategy.
+This means: the greatest potential for electric trucks lies in regional transport – and that’s exactly where depot charging as a charging strategy plays to its strengths.

 • No dependence on public charging infrastructure